 The second paper investigated the electromyographical muscle activation (pectoralis major and triceps brachii) of 11 men and 29 women, during a push-up (press-up) from each of three different hand positions - shoulder-width, wide-based and narrow-based.
-Muscle activity was greatest in the narrower hand position indicating that if the object of the exercise is to induce greater muscle activation then push-ups should be performed in this manner.
+Muscle activity was greatest in the narrower hand position, indicating that if the object of the exercise is to induce greater muscle activation, then push-ups should be performed in this manner.
 The third publication gave a resounding and specific outcome benefit to a program of hip flexor training in sprinting.
-Over an 8-week period in a controlled experimental system hip flexion strength improved by 12.2%; 40-yard dash times were reduced by 3.8% and a 4 x short-leg (5.8m) shuttle run time was reduced by a dramatic 9%.
-Though the subjects were previously untrained in this study the results demonstrate the importance and benefits of performing specific strength development activities.
+Over 8-weeks in a controlled experimental system hip flexion strength improved by 12.2%; 40-yard dash times were reduced by 3.8%, and a 4 x short-leg (5.8m) shuttle run time was reduced by a dramatic 9%.
+Though the subjects were previously untrained in this study, the results demonstrate the importance and benefits of performing specific strength development activities.

-Moving into the next phase of our timeline a group of papers looked at warm-up and preparation factors before 'the event'.
-A comparison of the effects of static stretching and dynamic stretching routines prior to the measurement of leg extension power may cause you to either yawn once again as the stretching debate continues and you stick with your beliefs, or it may make you sit up and add to your evidence-based approach to coaching.
+Moving into the next phase of our timeline, a group of papers looked at warm-up and preparation factors before 'the event'.
+A comparison of the effects of static stretching and dynamic stretching routines before the measurement of leg extension power may cause you to either yawn once again as the stretching debate continues and you stick with your beliefs, or it may make you sit up and add to your evidence-based approach to coaching.

-An interesting paper showed that in comparing the two stretching protocols i.e. static and dynamic, along with a control of non-stretching that there was no significant difference between non-stretching and static stretching (30s duration over 5 different days) in subsequent leg extension power measurement (1784.5 +/- 108.4W and 1788.5 +/- 85.7W respectively) whereas the power output after a dynamic stretching protocol (2022.3 +/- 121.0W) was substantially greater (13% higher in fact).
+An interesting paper An interesting paper showed that in comparing the two stretching protocols, i.e. static and dynamic, along with control of non-stretching that there was no significant difference between non-stretching and static stretching (30s duration over five different days) in subsequent leg extension power measurement (1784.5 +/- 108.4W and 1788.5 +/- 85.7W respectively) whereas the power output after a dynamic stretching protocol (2022.3 +/- 121.0W) was substantially greater (13% higher).
 Are you still not convinced!!

-Event specific warm-ups are increasingly being advocated by up-to-date coaches and coach education systems - here's an example of why: Four different jump specific warm-up approaches were tested prior to measurement of vertical jump height in young adult football players from 'speed' based playing positions.
-The warm-up protocols comprised sub-maximal jumps (5 countermovement vertical jumps to 75% of maximum), weighted jumps (5 jumps onto a box holding 10% body weight in dumbbells), stretching (14 different stretches held for 20s each) and no warm-up.
+Event-specific warm-ups are increasingly being advocated by up-to-date coaches and coach education systems - here's an example of why: Four different jump-specific warm-up approaches were tested before measurement of vertical jump height in young-adult football players from 'speed' based playing positions.
+The warm-up protocols comprised sub-maximal jumps (5 countermovement vertical jumps to 75% of maximum), weighted jumps (5 jumps onto a box holding 10% body weight in dumbbells), and stretching (14 different stretches held for 20secs each) and no warm-up.

-Three vertical jumps were measured after each warm-up approach and the best height attained was used in analysis of the data.
+Three vertical jumps were measured after each warm-up approach, and the best height attained was used in an analysis of the data.
 The weighted jump warm-up was statistically superior to all other warm-ups.
-I would advise that from a best practice perspective a progressive warm-up approach building toward the weighted jump might prove to yield a consistent and safe benefit.
+I would advise that from a best practice perspective, a progressive warm-up approach building toward the weighted jump might prove to yield a consistent and safe benefit.

-The contribution to performance by clear mental focus or 'psyching-up' is anecdotally reported in many sports.
-We often 'know' it helps but it can be difficult to evidence.
-A study over 5 bench press repetitions during 3 different interventions comparing the impact of a free-choice psych-up, a cognitive distraction and an attention placebo was carried out.
-Peak force generated following psych-up was 764 +/- 269Nm, on average more than 11.8% greater than the distraction approach and 8.1% greater than the placebo approach.
+The contribution to a performance by clear mental focus or 'psyching-up' is anecdotally reported in many sports.
+We often 'know' it helps, but it can be difficult to evidence.
+A study over five bench press repetitions during three different interventions comparing the impact of a free-choice psych-up, a cognitive distraction, and an attention placebo was carried out.
+The peak force generated following psych-up was 764 +/- 269Nm, on average more than 11.8% greater than the distraction approach and 8.1% greater than the placebo approach.

-Every triathlete has their own belief as to what works best for them when approaching the cycle ride and transitioning into the final run.
-Cycling cadence and the impact on the subsequent run was subjected to study through a 65-minute cycle into a 10km run.
-Fast, slow and preferred cycling cadences were compared (following determination of a maximum cycling test time and an isolated 10km time trial).
-All cycling sections in the two-part test were performed at 70% of the maximum but at the three different cadences corresponding to 71.8% (slow), 84.5% (preferred) and 97.3% (fast) of the maximum with the 10km runs being compared after each.
-Despite the fact that both the fast and preferred cadence bike legs led to faster first 500m running legs there was no significant differences between overall 10km run times for any of the three cycling cadence approaches.
+Every triathlete has their belief as to what works best for them when approaching the cycle ride and transitioning into the final run.
+Cycling cadence and the impact on the subsequent run were subjected to study through a 65-minute cycle into a 10km run.
+Fast, slow, and preferred cycling cadences were compared (following a determination of a maximum cycling test time and an isolated 10km time trial).
+All cycling sections in the two-part test were performed at 70% of the maximum but at the three different cadences corresponding to 71.8% (slow), 84.5% (preferred), and 97.3% (fast) of the maximum with the 10km runs being compared after each.
+Although both the fast and preferred cadence bike legs led to faster first 500m running legs, there were no significant differences between overall 10km run times for any of the three cycling cadences approaches.
 The slower cadence cycle produced significantly lower heart rates for the duration of the ride.
 The major differences recorded were in comparing the 10km time after the cycle leg to the isolated time trial 10km run (on average over 49 minutes versus under 45 minutes respectively).

 Exercise has been found to diminish pain sensitivity (hypoalgesia) in numerous studies involving male athletes.
-In this study seventeen healthy females agreed to undergo pain assessment (electro-diagnostic) during the course of a graded exhaustive VO2 peak cycling challenge.
+In this study, seventeen healthy females agreed to undergo pain assessment (electro-diagnostic) during a graded exhaustive VO2 peak cycling challenge.
 The conclusions were clear that women also exhibit exercise-induced hypoalgesia during and after exercise with the peak effect following exhaustive exercise.
 Beyond pain to gain?

 A good example of this could be the findings of a study that examined the effects of the glycemic index (GI) of post-exercise carbohydrate intake on endurance capacity the following day.
-Nine active males completed a 90-minute run at 70% VO2 max on day 1 and were thereafter supplied with either low or high GI carbohydrate providing 8g carbohydrate per kg body mass.
-On day 2 subjects ran to exhaustion at 70% VO2 max The time to exhaustion was significantly longer after the low GI (108.9 minutes) replenishment than the high (96.9 minutes) indicating that the endurance capacity increase was largely due to increased fat oxidation following the low GI recovery diet.
+Nine active males completed a 90-minute run at 70% VO2 max on day one and were thereafter supplied with either low or high GI carbohydrates providing 8g carbohydrate per kg body mass.
+On day two subjects ran to exhaustion at 70% VO2 max.
+The time to exhaustion was significantly longer after the low GI (108.9 minutes) replenishment than the high (96.9 minutes) indicating that the endurance capacity increase was mainly due to increased fat oxidation following the low GI recovery diet.

-Claims for the ergogenic properties of substances seem to only occasionally hold water when examined in a controlled study.
+Claims for the ergogenic properties of substances seem only occasionally to hold water when examined in a controlled study.
 An exception to this that has withstood scrutiny recently is the amino acid combination of L-arganine-L-aspartate.
-Under trials with sixteen healthy male volunteers performing an incremental cycling tests with either a placebo or the trial substance over a three-week period the trialists blood lactate and oxygen consumption levels fell when working at 150 Watts when taking L-arganine-L-aspartate compared to the placebo.
+Under trials with sixteen healthy male volunteers performing an incremental cycling test with either a placebo or the trial substance over three weeks, the trialist's blood lactate and oxygen consumption levels fell when working at 150 Watts when taking L-arganine-L-aspartate compared to the placebo.
 Fat utilisation was also enhanced at lower work rates - 50 Watts indicating synergistic benefits from both L-arganine and L-aspartate.
-This is very interesting and basically says that sub-maximal workouts can benefit from both increased capacity and exercise tolerance if these substances are taken in a careful and controlled manner.
-Of course both are present in natural diets!
+This is very interesting and says that sub-maximal workouts can benefit from both increased capacity and exercise tolerance if these substances are taken in a careful and controlled manner.
+Of course, both are present in natural diets!

-Finally a large-scale survey in France (6402 individuals) into methods and means employed to supply adolescents with doping agents and other substances to improve performance has been carried out.
-The findings indicate that 4% have been enticed into taking prohibited substances and 10.3% have actually received such products from an average of two different people - friends, parent and family doctor.
-Clearly a useful baseline study which could ultimately identify the dealers of such substances and help to eradicate the problem.
+Finally, a large-scale survey in France (6402 individuals) into methods and means employed to supply adolescents with doping agents and other substances to improve performance has been carried out.
+The findings indicate that 4% have been enticed into taking prohibited substances, and 10.3% have received such products from an average of two different people - friends, parents, and family doctors.
+A useful baseline study that could ultimately identify the dealers of such substances and help to eradicate the problem.

 This article first appeared in: